ampas/CTL/README.md

 ## Package Contents ##
 The CTL source code contains the following:

-* Color Transform Language libraries and the CTL interpreter
+* Color Transformation Language libraries and the CTL interpreter
 * `doc/` - contains CTL documentation
 * `OpenEXR_CTL/` - contains sample CTL application packages, such as:
   * `exrdpx/` - an initial version of a CTL-driven file converter that